Weles3Doc/W3Doc/ogolne/podgladwlasciciela/_posts/2020-07-01-Blokada dostepu do kartoteki.md

 title: Blokada dostępu do kartoteki
 ---

-# Blokada odstępu do kartoteki internetowej
+# Blokada dostępu do kartoteki internetowej

 Właścicielom można zablokować dostęp do kartoteki, aby to zrobić należny przejść do: